All That Baby Love! Kel Mitchell and Wife Asia Lee Welcome a Daughter

 Kel Mitchell is a dad again!

+Fun reading all the post for the 20th anniversary of Good Burger today thx for the love!
+We have also been celebrating here at the Mitchell household since the weekend.
+My love @therealasialee gave birth to our baby girl Wisdom on Saturday afternoon.
+She was 7lbs 11oz with a head full of hair and full of happiness!
+Im so grateful and happy!
+My baby girl is here!
+So much joy in my heart.
+She is so adorable!
+My Wife is the most amazing woman she was so strong throughout the birth.
+Im so proud of her! @therealasialee you are My super woman!
+You amaze me everyday!Thank you for this gift!
+Our daughter is a reflection of your beautiful greatness and loving spirit!
+Our daughter is a blessing!
+For this Child we have prayed 1 Samuel 1:27 Prayers do get answered and dreams do come true!
+Daddy loves you Wisdom! 💖 #Daddyslittlegirl #Happyparents #Godisgood #ChildrenareablessingagiftfromGod photo cred: 📸 @tiaa007

-Mitchell gushed that his wife Asia is a “super woman” who amazes him “everyday.”
+Mitchell adds that Asia is a “super woman” who amazes him “every day.”

-“Thank you for this gift,” he wrote.
+“Thank you for this gift,” he writes.
 “Our daughter is a reflection of your beautiful greatness and loving spirit!
 Our daughter is a blessing!”

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.